Why Choose Post Frame Construction? Value

 We’ve come to realize that many don’t know about post frame construction–or don’t completely understand it–and we want to change that!
-In this 3-part series, we’re going to educate our readers about post frame construction and the benefits of a Conestoga® building.
+As a top custom post frame builder, we know how great this way of building is.
+So in this 3-part series, we’re going to educate our readers about post frame construction and the benefits of a Conestoga building.

 The post frame building technique was adapted from post-and-beam construction.
 To give you a little history, post frame buildings were mostly used for barns, simple garages and storage.
 The term “post frame barn” originated from the use of old telephone posts to construct these inexpensive structures.